 - You will get to make a phone call so you can call a member of your family, friend, or bail bondsman.

-- If you are expected to be released quickly, you might be able to keep wearing street clothes, otherwise you you will be given a jail uniform – the jumpsuit.
+- If you are expected to be released quickly, you might be able to keep wearing street clothes, otherwise you will be given a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should tell us how it happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that will help other people that get arrested make it through jail intake?

 Click here to comment